web-ridge/react-ridge-state/README.md

 ### Managing complex/nested state with Immer

-Sometimes you might need to update values that are deeply nested, code for this can end up looking verbose as you will likely need to use many spread opperators.
+Sometimes you might need to update values that are deeply nested, code for this can end up looking verbose as you will likely need to use many spread operators.
 A small utility library called [Immer](https://github.com/immerjs/immer) can help simplify things.

 ```tsx
 const characterState = newRidgeState<CharacterState>({